alex-ahl/iptv-handler/README.md

 # Overview

 Exclude unwanted channels based on group and generate a new M3U file with proxied streams and attributes.
 Updates the playlist on specified hourly frequency.
 Streams get proxied through a webserver running on the app.
-XtreamCodes support
+Support for XtreamCodes.

 ## Setup
-### _Basics_
+### General
 Get the generated .m3u file at <code>/m3u</code>

 ### _Settable environment variables_